baidu/san-website/source/_posts/en/tutorial/if.md

 s-if
 ------

 **s-if** directive can be used for conditional rendering.
-The element will be rendered if and only if the condition is evaluated as true.
+The element will be rendered if and only if the condition evaluates to true.

 `Note`: The element will be removed rather than hidden when the condition is not satisfied.